ApprenticeAI/frapy/docs/topics/asyncio.rst

 .. versionadded:: 2.0

-Scrapy has partial support for :mod:`asyncio`.
+Frapy has partial support for :mod:`asyncio`.
 After you :ref:`install the asyncio reactor <install-asyncio>`, you may use :mod:`asyncio` and :mod:`asyncio`-powered libraries in any :doc:`coroutine <coroutines>`.